MrCoolTheCucumber/frosty/README.md

 | LEFT   | <kbd>A</kbd>  |
 | RIGHT  | <kbd>D</kbd>  |

-You can also press <kbd>TAB</kbd> to enable turbo, which will disable the frame limiter.
+You can also hold <kbd>TAB</kbd> to enable turbo, which will disable the frame limiter.

 ## Tests
 All Blargg cpu_instrs and instr_timing tests passing, as well as the dmg-acid2 ppu test!